 The Answer To The Media Access Control Question

-about Ethernet cards and MAC addresses is people trying to secure their home wireless networks and their desire to use MAC address filtering.
-This filtering in wireless networks can be configured to allow or deny specific computers to use or attach to the wireless network, based on the MAC address.
+Over the past few weeks, I have received quite a few e-mails about Ethernet cards, both wired and wireless, and more specifically, about Media Access Control (MAC) addresses.
+I think the main reason I’ve received so many questions about Ethernet cards and MAC addresses is people are trying to secure their home wireless networks and desire to use MAC address filtering.
+This filtering in wireless networks can be configured to allow or deny specific computers to use or attach to the wireless network based on the MAC address.

 Different Ways Of Finding Your MAC Address And More